Visit our pricing page for more information.

 Please ensure that you meet the following requirements before turning on SCIM for your organization.

-- You’re a super admin for an organization in Asana that’s on the Enterprise tier, Enterprise+, or Legacy Enterprise.
+- You’re a super admin for an organization in Asana that’s on the Enterprise, Enterprise+, or Legacy Enterprise tier.

 - You have the correct Okta plan for provisioning users via SCIM.
 Please see Okta’s lifecycle management offerings for more information.